Maxine Wahome: Personal life

 In December 2022, Wahome was charged with assault and later murder following an altercation with her boyfriend, fellow rally driver Asad Khan, left him with leg injuries that ultimately proved fatal.
 Wahome was released on bail, but was dropped from the Safari Rally's Young Rally Stars Programme as a result of the upgraded charge.
 Wahome's defence claimed that Khan was abusive towards her, other partners and neighbours, and had injured himself in the altercation.
+Wahome was acquitted of all charges in July 2026.